Ottermad/ottermad.github.io/_posts/2021-12-20-Basics-Maths-For-QM.md

 $$\begin{bmatrix}3 \\ 8 \\ 1\end{bmatrix} \cdot \begin{bmatrix}7 \\ 2 \\ 9\end{bmatrix} = 3 \times 7 + 8 \times 2 + 1 \times 9 = 21 + 16 + 9 = 46$$

 ## Inner products
 If we have two vectors, a and b, we can calculate the inner product between them.
-We can do this by taking the first element of a, taking its complex conjugate then multiplying by the first element of b.
+We do this by taking the first element of a, taking its complex conjugate then multiplying by the first element of b.
 We repeat this for all the elements in a.
-Finally we add all the numbers we got together.
+Finally, we add all the numbers we got together.
 We can write this mathematically as $$\sum{a_i^*b_i}$$

 Let's work out the inner product between $$\begin{bmatrix}3 + 4i \\ 5 \\ 2\end{bmatrix}$$ and $$\begin{bmatrix}3 \\ 7 \\ 2 + 4i\end{bmatrix}$$ as an example.